jburguete/mpcotool/3.6.0/README.md

 -----

 The source code has to have the following files:
-* 3.4.5/configure.ac: configure generator.
+* 3.6.0/configure.ac: configure generator.
-* 3.4.5/Makefile.in: Makefile generator.
+* 3.6.0/Makefile.in: Makefile generator.
-* 3.4.5/config.h.in: config header generator.
+* 3.6.0/config.h.in: config header generator.
-* 3.4.5/mpcotool.c: main source code.
+* 3.6.0/\*.c: source code files.
-* 3.4.5/mpcotool.h: main header code.
+* 3.6.0/\*.h: header code files.
-* 3.4.5/mpcotool.ico: icon file.
+* 3.6.0/mpcotool.ico: icon file.
-* 3.4.5/interface.h: interface header code.
-* 3.4.5/build: script to build all.
+* 3.6.0/build.sh: shell script to build all.
-* 3.4.5/logo.png: logo figure.
+* 3.6.0/logo.png: logo figure.
-* 3.4.5/Doxyfile: configuration file to generate doxygen documentation.
+* 3.6.0/Doxyfile: configuration file to generate doxygen documentation.
 * TODO: tasks to do.
 * README.md: this file.
 * license.md: license file.